Generation and Simplicity in the Airplane Rearrangement Group: Thompson's groups and Thompson's groups F and T

 A \textbf{dyadic rearrangement} of the unit interval $[0,1]$ (the unit circle $S^1$) is an orientation-preserving piecewise linear homeomorphism $f: [0,1] \to [0,1]$ ($S^1 \to S^1$) that maps linearly between the intervals of two dyadic subdivisions. \textbf{Thompson's groups} $F$ and $T$ are the groups under composition of the dyadic rearrangements of the unit interval $[0,1]$ and the unit circle $S^1$, respectively.

 The elements of Thompson's group $F$ are specified by a pair of dyadic subdivisions of $[0,1]$ with the same number of dyadic intervals, such as those in Figure \ref{fig_F_gen}.
 By this we mean that the $n$-th interval of the first subdivision is mapped linearly into the $n$-th interval of the second subdivision.
 In a similar fashion, the elements of Thompson's group $T$ are specified by a pair of dyadic subdivisions of $S^1$ with the same number of dyadic intervals, along with certain colorations of the dyadic intervals for the two subdivisions, such as those in Figure \ref{fig_T_gen}.
-By this we mean that an interval of the first subdivision is mapped linearly to the interval of the second subdivision that has the same color.
-Note that a single color (or a dot that identifies an interval) would suffice, since the elements of $T$ are orientation-preserving.
+By this we mean that an interval of the first subdivision is mapped linearly to the interval of the second subdivision that has the same color (or, equivalently, the same letter).
+Note that a single color (or a single letter) would suffice, since the elements of $T$ are orientation-preserving.

 The group $F$ is generated by the two elements $X_0$ and $X_1$ depicted in Figure \ref{fig_F_gen}, while $T$ is generated by $Y_0, Y_1$ and $Y_2$ depicted in Figure \ref{fig_T_gen}.
 Further properties of $F$ and $T$ can be found in \cite{belk2007thompsons, burillo, cfp}.